SchmidtDSE/dse-nps-landing-page/content/about/how_to.md

 weight: 2
 ---

-## User Process
+## Using Disturbance Severity

-Begin by visiting the [Upload](/upload) page.
-There are two 'routes' you can take to upload a fire event, one where you upload a shapefile defining a pre-defined fire boundary, and another where you provide an appromixate idea of where the fire is.
+Begin by visiting the [Disturbance Severity](/tools/disturbance-severity) tool.
+There are two routes you can take to analyze a fire event: one where you upload a shapefile defining a pre-defined fire boundary, and another where you provide an approximate idea of where the fire is.

 In either case, you will provide the following information: